-Face-lifts are usually performed under sedation with local anaesthetic or general anesthetic.
-The operation takes between 3 and 4,5 hours, and patients are likely to need to stay in hospital overnight.
+Facelifts are usually performed under sedation with local anesthetic or general anesthetic.
+The operation takes between 3 and 4,5 hours, and patients are likely to need to stay in the hospital overnight.

 We will keep a close eye on you after your surgery.
 The wounds will be covered with Steristrip-tapes; you will have small silicon drains coming out of the wounds behind your ears to drain the excess fluid and some blood.
 The whole head will be wrapped with gauze dressings and a comfortable bandage.
 You will be allowed to gently cool the skin to reduce possible bruising and swelling.

 Oral medications will help with discomfort during your recovery.
 Dr. Stasch will see you regularly after the surgery, and for your follow-up appointments at regular dressing clinics every 2-3 days.

 Stitches are removed about a week to ten days after surgery, at which point your post-operative photographs will be taken.
 Bruising and swelling will continue to decrease after stitches are removed.
 Sunglasses and protective sunblock are recommended.
 After ten to fourteen days patients can think about returning to work or going out in public.
 Within 2-3 weeks, you will begin feeling more like yourself albeit a younger-looking version.